Prophage: Zygotic induction

 Zygotic induction occurs when a bacterial cell carrying the DNA of a bacterial virus transfers its own DNA along with the viral DNA (prophage) into the new host cell.
 This has the effect of causing the host cell to break apart.
 The DNA of the bacterial cell is silenced before entry into the cell by a repressor protein which is encoded for by the prophage.
 Upon the transfer of the bacterial cell's DNA into the host cell, the repressor protein is no longer encoded for, and the bacterial cell's original DNA is then turned on in the host cell.
 This mechanism eventually will lead to the release of the virus as the host cell splits open and the viral DNA is able to spread.
 This new discovery provided key insights into bacterial conjugation and contributed to the early repression model of gene regulation, which provided an explanation as to how the lac operon and λ bacteriophage genes are negatively regulated.

 Prophage reactivation

 Bacteriophage λ is able to undergo a type of recombinational repair called prophage reactivation.
 Prophage reactivation can occur by recombination between a UV-damaged infecting phage λ chromosome and a homologous phage genome integrated into the bacterial DNA and existing in a prophage state.
 Prophage reactivation in the case of phage λ appears to be an accurate recombinational repair process that is mediated by the recA+ and red+ gene products.

+Cost/benefit to the host

+Lysis of host cells during prophage induction can cause the collapse of a microbial population.
+On the other hand, induction, transduction and superinfection exclusion mechanisms confer many beneficial functions to the host.
+Induction of prophages allows hosts to compete in the microbial ecology by infecting and lysing susceptible bacteria.
+Phages also enable the host to pick up and integrate antibiotic resistance genes from nearby cells.
+Additionally, phages can enable the host to acquire virulence and pathogenicity genes.
+Modulation of biofilm formation is also affected by infection by lysogenic phages.
+Superinfection exclusion, or protection against infection by multiple phages, can be conferred by prophage integration.
+Additionally, phage-mediated recombination mechanisms may remodel the host chromosome and provide new ways for cells to regulate metabolism and gene expression, such as those involved in sporulation and competence.